 - 1. Signing off on the boat inspection sheet before delivery. - 2.
 Scheduling an appointment with your dealer to go over all warranties.
-Helping the dealer complete the registration card and checking that the dealer has submitted the warranty into the factory within 10 days of the date of purchase. - 3.
-Keeping a record of the hull number for future reference. - Inspecting the boat at the time of delivery to ensure that all systems and components are working properly. - Scheduling an appointment with your dealer to go over the pre-delivery engine service record.
+Helping the dealer complete the Crest Marine Boat limited warranty registration card and checking that the dealer has sent the warranty in to the factory within 10 days of the date of purchase. - 3.
+Keeping a record of the hull number for future reference. - 4.
+Inspecting the boat at the time of delivery to ensure that all systems and components are working properly. - 5.
+Scheduling an appointment with your dealer to go over the predelivery engine service record.
 Signing this record to indicate that your dealer has explained this to you. - 6.
 Operating all equipment in accordance with the manufacturer's instructions.
-Reading all manuals and

-- instructions supplied with your boat. - 7.
+Reading all manuals and instructions supplied with your boat. - 7.
 Referring to your engine warranty for initial inspection and service requirements. - 8.
-Performing the appropriate periodic maintenance outlined in the owner's manuals and service guides. - Being a safe boater.
-Crest recommends that all boaters take safe boating courses.
+Performing, or providing for, the appropriate periodic maintenance outlined in the owner's manuals and service guides.

+9. Being a safe boater.
+Crest Marine, LLC Inc., recommends that all boaters take safe boating courses.